-Small independent fashion boutiques and tasteful home goods and gift shops are the gems in this area.
+Small independent fashion boutiques, tasteful home goods, and gift shops are the gems in this area.
 Design and fashion shops here feel like individual expressions of their shop owner’s creativity, bringing together local designers with international finds and cult-favorite brands, with a healthy amount of quality vintage finds.

 The Primary Essentials

 This widely-adored Boerum Hill shop is a peaceful respite off the buzzing Atlantic Avenue.
 A great spot for gifts, the thoughtful edit of home goods strives to elevate the everyday moments in life.

 The Brooklyn Circus is somewhere between a shop and a living cultural archive.
 The menswear brand driven by creative director Ouigi Theodore has lived in this same Boerum Hill corner since its founding in 2006.
 Constantly inspired by the past, Ouigi and his close company of BKc creatives and shopkeepers push style forward in the form of apparel and accessories with their signature flair of scholastic nostalgia, and through their newly launched editorial platform dedicated to telling the wider BKc community and their stories.

 Front General Store

 This gem nested in the heart of DUMBO feels like walking into a cabinet of curiosities for vintage Americana fashion and home goods.
 The Japanese-owned shop sprung from the owner’s obsession with flea market finds after the owner, Hideya Sagawa, moved to the States in 1990.
 He subtly mixes Japanese aesthetic and approach into the teleportive, tradepost-feeling shop to present a massive collection of restored vintage, designer vintage, and their own brand of wares.
 Things here feel both precious and un-precious at the same time.